 Human beings have a terrible habit of acting like they know things when they really don’t.
 Just a few hundred years ago, a renown physician would tell you, with utter assurance, that your illness was caused by an imbalance of humours, and should be treated by sticking leeches on you to remove excess blood.
 Scientists, like every other kind of expert, sometimes have a hard time saying “I don’t really know.”

-Stephen Hawking, the famous physicist, recently declared that God does not exist.
+Stephen Hawking, the famous physicist, declared that God does not exist.
 Because of his popularity and status as a famous scientist — an expert on the beginning of the universe — people seemed to think he has some sort of special insight into the issue.
-But he doesn’t.
+But he didn’t.

 This isn’t a diatribe against science, or all the wonderful things done by all the brilliant and hard-working people that have improved our lives so much.
 The point is: Steven Hawking’s opinion on the existence of God has no more validity than that of a washerwoman.